 Since the 1960s, deforestation has constantly gathered pace.
 The world’s largest rain forest, the Amazon, has already been reduced by 20%.
 The forest gives way to cattle ranches or soybean farms.
 Ninety-five percent of these soybeans are used to feed livestock and poultry in Europe and Asia.
 And so, a forest is turned into meat.
 When they burn, forests and their soils release huge quantities of carbon, accounting for 20% of the greenhouse gases emitted across the globe.

 Since 1950, the world’s population has almost tripled.
-And since 1950, we have more fundamentally altered our island, the Earth, than in all of our 200,000 year history.
+And since 1950, we have more fundamentally altered our island, the Earth, than in all of our 200,000-year history.

 Half the world’s poor live in resource-rich countries.
-Our mode of development has not fulfilled its promises.
+Our model of development has not fulfilled its promises.
 In fifty years, the gap between rich and poor has grown wider than ever.
 Today, half of the world’s wealth is in the hands of the richest two percent of the population.